 For an MSP, a multi-phase attack has the potential to reach outside their organization and into their clients’ businesses.
 A hacker armed with a legitimate Office 365 email address can impersonate an MSP staff member and send emails to the MSP’s clients.
 This could be a phishing email asking the client to log in to one of their own systems or spear phishing emails that include ransomware-laden email attachments.

 Protecting Your Business and Your MSP Clients

 Large enterprises have security budgets and capabilities that are out of the question for most SMBs.
 Hackers know this.
-They’re exploiting this by going after MSPs.
+They’re exploiting this by going after MSPs and launching ransomware attacks.
 Those who use Office 365 need an added layer of protection beyond Exchange Online Protection (EOP).
 Secure email gateways (SEG), once the standard in email protection, sit outside Office 365.
 This architectural limitation disables EOP’s signature-based protection—the primary method of detecting known ransomware.
 Consider a native, API-based solution that sits inside Office 365 and complements rather than limits EOP.
 A fully integrated solution simplifies configuration, goes beyond signature-based detection, and protects from insider spear phishing attacks.

 Watch the 2-minute video to learn about our machine-learning based phishing protection for Office 365.